rsarai/lsm_tree/README.md

 ## Consistency and Level Management.
 - While files have correspondence with the underlying file system, levels are conceptual and must be managed by the LSM-tree implementation.
 To maintain a consistent view of the immutable files, it is typical to maintain globally a catalog and manifest structure (in-memory and persisted) which describes the file to level relationships and indicate which set of files form a current snapshot.
 - That way, background merges that create new files can continue progress while ongoing readers are guaranteed to see a consistent view of the set of files corresponding to a single snapshot of the LSM-tree without disruption to query correctness.

+## Happy Path
+- Inserts are added to an in-memory buffer (memtable)
+- When the memtable fills the sorted data is flushed to a new file on disk.
+This process repeats as more and more writes come in.
+- Periodically the system performs a compaction.
+Compaction selects multiple files and merges them together, removing any duplicated updates or deletions

 -------